bern/dialup/README.md

 Created for the 90's Kid Hack-Day at [The Garage in Brooklyn, NY](https://thegarage.dev/).

 ## Instructions
-Naviagate into the `/dialup` directory and run the following:
+Navigate into the `/dialup` directory and run the following:

 ```
 yarn install && yarn start